sunnamed434/sunnamed434.github.io/_posts/2024-07-03-assemblyresolve-and-mono.md

 If your game or whatever is already using netstandard then all fine.

+## v1.1.1 Not Means v1.1.1 of NuGet Package Version
+`Could not find dependency: System.Web.ApplicationServices, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35
+` you see this message in logs and think Oh yeah!
+I'll find this library, you go to the NuGet Packages and search the same version, nope, its wrong, remember:
+- Version of assembly doesn't means the version of NuGet Package, inside of the NuGet package there could be a different version of assembly.

+## Load as earlier as possible
+Try to load your libraries, specificially runtime libraries from GAC before any stuff loads, this actually can solve most of the problems.

+For example in game like `Unturned` you can make a `Module` which loads before any plugins and it first loads all libraries of this `Module` and then loading the actual `Module`.

+## Put Libraries In `\Managed`
+It will work only with Unity games.

+By default if Unity game can't find Library `On AssemblyResolve` it will try to find and load it from `Managed` directory.

+So, you can simply put your Library there.

 ## `Solutions` not helped
 This means something else loading incorrect libraries, or maybe have duplicated libraries, maybe somewhere you can find library as a File stored on a disk and loaded automatically by Mono or maybe by something else, which actually lead to this problem.

 ## Conclusion
 I saw many many many!!! super many people trying to figure it out and having similar problem, that's why I made this post.
 Even me asked about this many times but didn't get a help, maybe I understand why but anyway.

+Using the upper `Solutions` I made it possible to load `EF Core`, `Microsoft.Extensions.DependencyInjection` and 100+ more libraries in Mono, and including a moment that along side with me there are about 100+ other libraries and plugins.